Altamashhhhhh/Bluefly-Clone/README.md

 # Bluefly Clone

 ## 🌟 Overview

+**Bluefly** is a premier online fashion retailer offering a wide selection of designer apparel, accessories, and home decor at discounted prices.

 The **Bluefly Clone** project is a front-end replica of the Bluefly e-commerce website, crafted to highlight advanced front-end development skills.
 It features interactive elements, a user-friendly shopping experience, and seamless navigation.
 Built with **HTML**, **CSS**, and **JavaScript**, this project demonstrates the ability to create visually appealing and functional web applications.

 ## 🚀 Live Demo